 Status:

-- In 2015, the effective mesh size in southern Ontario’s Mixedwood Plain ecozone, ranged from a low of 0.03 km² in the Toronto Ecodistrict, to a high of 56 km² in the Charleston Lake Ecodistrict.
-This is similar to the 2011 results.
+- In 2020 the habitat patch size in southern Ontario’s Mixedwood Plain ecozone, ranged from a low of 0.12 km² in the Toronto ecodistrict to a high of 141.74 km² in the Tobermory ecodistrict.
+This result is similar to 2015, where the Tobermory had a habitat patch mesh size of 141.91km².

 - To report on this indicator, we rely on analysis of spatial data and examination of changes between time periods.
-Currently, this analysis doesn’t allow us to directly determine the cause of changes; however, observed increases or decreases in effective mesh size can likely be attributed to both real changes in anthropogenic cover, along with improved data methodology.
-Because of this challenge, direct comparisons between 2011 and 2015 were not made.
+Currently, this analysis doesn’t allow us to directly determine the cause of changes; however, observed increases or decreases in habitat patch size can likely be attributed to both real changes in anthropogenic cover, along with improved data methodology.

-Terrestrial landscape fragmentation in southern Ontario was assessed based on natural and anthropogenic land cover types in 2015 aggregated from the Southern Ontario Land Resource and Information System (SOLRIS v 3.0; OMNRF 2015).
-Landscape fragmentation was measured using effective mesh size (Jaeger 2000).
+The terrestrial landscape fragmentation 2020 and 2015 results were assessed using the Ontario Land Cover (v 1.0, 2025) data for the entire province based on natural and anthropogenic land cover types.
+In previous reports (SOBR 2011 and SOBR 2015) the Southern Ontario Land Resource and Information System (SOLRIS v2.0 and v 3.0; OMNRF 2015) was used to assess the southern part of the province.
+In all reports landscape fragmentation was measured for each ecodistrict using effective mesh size (habitat patch size) (Jaeger 2000).
 Effective mesh size (meff) is a method to quantify fragmentation based on the probability that two points chosen at random in a region will be connected (i.e., found in the same habitat patch; Jaeger 2000).
 It is measured in units of area (i.e., ha or km2).
 The greater the value, the more likely that any two points placed at random in an area will fall within the same connected natural area.

-Effective mesh size was assessed for each ecodistrict in the Mixedwood Plains Ecozone in Ontario, with the exception of Manitoulin Island as it does not fall within the SOLRIS boundary (Figure 1).
-Roads and other infrastructure, urban areas, agricultural lands and extraction areas were considered barriers.
+Roads, railroads, urban development, rivers and water bodies are considered barriers.
 It is important to note that as a measuring unit, effective mesh size assigns equal weight to all barriers.
 In reality, it may make a big difference whether an animal is confronted with a small country road or a highway.
 While it is possible that for some species, all barriers might constitute insurmountable obstacles, for most species, it will be the nature of the barrier placed in their path (volume of traffic, width, animal-tight fences, etc.) that carries the most weight (Jaeger 2000).
+Agricultural lands are not considered barriers using this method.

 Patch-based landscape metrics can be biased by the boundaries and the extent of a reporting unit if the reporting unit boundaries fragment patches.
 To overcome this limitation the cross-boundary connections procedure was used, where provincial and/or ecozone borders were considered to be barriers and regional boundaries were not (Moser and Jaeger 2007).
 As such, meff was calculated using the following formula: